Thelymitra latiloba: Taxonomy and naming

 Thelymitra latiloba was first formally described in 2001 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Brookton.
 The specific epithet (latiloba) is derived from the Latin words latus meaning "broad" or "wide" and lobus meaning "a lobe", referring to the broad side lobes on the column.

 Distribution and habitat

-The wandoo sun orchid often grows in thick layers of leaf litter in wandoo forest and woodland and is found between Wongan Hills and Dumbleyung in the Avon Wheatbelt, Jarrah Forest and Mallee biogeographic regions.
+Wandoo sun orchid often grows in thick layers of leaf litter in wandoo forest and woodland and is found between Wongan Hills and Dumbleyung in the Avon Wheatbelt, Jarrah Forest and Mallee biogeographic regions.

 Conservation

 Thelymitra latiloba is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.